-Require up to 20 hours per week of assisting sociology department professors and instructors.
-TA positions comes with up to 9 hours of paid tuition in both the fall and spring semesters.
+Graduate student teaching assistantships (TA) require up to 20 hours per week of assisting sociology department professors and instructors.
+TA positions come with a paid stipend and up to 9 hours (full-time enrollment) of paid tuition.
 In order to qualify for this tuition benefit, a student must be in good academic standing and be a full-time graduate student (9 credit hours).
-Students are considered for a renewal of this position if they are enrolled in the MA-PhD pass-through program based on funding availability, teaching assistant performance, and satisfactory progress in the program.

-Limited funding is available.
+The department aims to fund all students who express a need for summer funding, but availability of TA, TF, and RA positions vary during the summer.
 There are some Teaching Assistant (TA) positions available in the five-week summer sessions and a few Teaching Fellow (TF) positions for doctoral students.
 These positions pay between $2500 - $2800 for one summer term.
-International students with F-1 student visas are generally not permitted to work off campus in the summer.
 International applicants with questions about work and funding should visit international.unt.edu.

 Thesis and Dissertation Small Research Grants